-- Keep practising, for me this wasn’t something I got right every shot and still don’t.
+- Keep practicing, for me, this wasn’t something I got right every shot and still don’t.
 It takes some time to really master and you may have to adjust your club in order to hit more to the middle/ back of the green rather than running it in.

-For a bit of inspiration here’s some amazing bunker spin shots from the PGA tour
+For a bit of inspiration here are some amazing bunker spin shots from the PGA tour

 How to get more backspin on wedge shots

 This is where you can really start to get some backspin going on your shots.
-Any time you are in and around the green then the pitching wedge, loft wedge or sand wedge should but out of your bag.
+Any time you are in and around the green then the pitching wedge, loft wedge or sand wedge should be out of your bag (see our best wedge guide here).
 Simply anywhere your in range then the wedge will give you much more opportunity to spin the ball.